 - 1. Students enrolled in either a degree or diploma program will be dismissed from the Institution if they are absent for more than 14 consecutive calendar days, including the Institution's holidays and breaks.
 If a student passes the 14-day threshold during a holiday or break and they fail to return within three (3) business days after the holiday or break, they will be dismissed.
 Emergency closures will be considered on a case by case basis. - 2.
-If a student arrives late for class or leaves early, time missed will be marked as absent. - 3.
-No excuses or documentation will be accepted to remove absent time from a student's record; however, late work, as defined in the policy in this catalog, may be permitted. - 4.
+Students will be dismissed from the Institution if they are absent more than 20% of the total program hours (25% for programs less than 200 clock hours). - 3.
+If a student arrives late for class or leaves early, time missed will be marked as absent. - 4.
+If a student starts a course after the first class day, then class time missed becomes part of the 20% absence calculation. - 5.
+No excuses or documentation will be accepted to remove absent time from a student's record; however, late work, as defined in the policy in this catalog, may be permitted. - 6.
 Attendance sign-in sheets are not required; however, instructors must post attendance at the beginning of each face-to-face class session, and then after each 10-minute break, and at the end of each class session in the faculty portal and such attendance is posted daily.
 For blended programs, digital attendance is based on completing the required work in the Learning Management System (LMS), Canvas.
 Students who submit/complete their required work in Canvas receive positive attendance for those items.
-A student who does not submit/complete their required work receives no digital attendance for that item.

-- 5. Student attendance is posted daily and is available in the Student Portal on the first page after logging into the portal. - 6.
-Campus staff will review attendance benchmarks on a weekly basis and will conduct individual academic advising sessions with students whose attendance is less than 85% of the program.
-Students will accept individual academic advising sessions through the student portal. - 7.
+A student who does not submit/complete their required work receives no digital attendance for that item. - 7.
+Student attendance is posted daily and is available in the Student Portal on the first page after logging into the portal. - 8.
+Campus staff will review attendance benchmarks on a weekly basis and will conduct individual academic advising sessions with students whose attendance is less than 85% of the program. - 9.
+Students will accept individual academic advising sessions through the student portal. - 10.
+Students dismissed due to lack of attendance may be readmitted no earlier than the beginning of the next grading period. - 11.
+Students who are beyond the point in the program where a refund is due and who exceed allowable absences or absence percentages may be permitted to continue in the program at the discretion of the Campus President. - 12.
 Students may follow the process presented in the Student Complaint/Grievance Procedure outlined in the campus catalog if they feel an error has been made in their attendance calculation.